Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Discussion

-Another limitation of our research is that our Mixed networks combine a non-bipartite network (the BERT networks, which are non-bipartite because the links go from document to document) with a bipartite network (the Pure networks, bipartite because the links go from document to external source element).
+Another limitation is that our Mixed networks combine a non–bipartite network (the BERT networks, non–bipartite because the links go from document to document) with a bipartite network (the Pure networks, bipartite because the links go from document to external source element).
 There are studies that use either of these types of networks for creating science maps, but there are no studies about combining them, which could have unintended effects in the map.
-The closest there is in the literature is the extended citation networks, where there are links from document to document and from document to non-core document, but not from non-core document to non-core document.
-Also, bipartite networks are not very common in science mapping, and it is more common to, instead of having the unit of co-occurrence in the network (in our case, the external source element), to represent the co-occurrence in the edge weight \cite{small1973co}.
+The closest there is in the literature is the extended citation networks, where there are links from document to document and from document to non–core document, but not from non–core document to non–core document.
+Also, bipartite networks are not very common in science mapping, and it is more common to, instead of having the unit of co–occurrence in the network (in our case, the external source element), to represent the co–occurrence in the edge weight \cite{small1973co}.
 The method we used to combine the networks into the Mixed network is also relatively straightforward, and the only modification that we make is that the sum of edges weights in both networks must be the same.
 We can imagine alternative modifications, for example making all the edges that came out from a node to add up to the same value.
 We did not explore these alternatives to not further complicate our analyses, but future research could explore how to create better Mixed networks for a given external source.